 The Association of Church Accountants & Treasurers (ACAT) publishes a handbook for treasurers.
-Britain Yearly Meeting has paid for two subscriptions to the handbook per area meeting – for the area meeting treasurer and one other Friend.
-The handbook can be accessed online at www.acat.uk.com/membership/handbook.php.
+Britain Yearly Meeting has paid for ACAT membership for all meeting treasurers.
+Member services including access to the online version of the handbook can be accessed at www.acat.uk.com.
+All meeting treasurers should have received login details.

-For more information or to arrange access area meeting treasurers can contact the Personal Assistant to the Recording Clerk at email@example.com or on 020 7663 1161.
+For more information, please contact the Personal Assistant to the Recording Clerk at firstname.lastname@example.org or on 020 7663 1161.

 Handbook for Quaker treasurers